cloudcompass/ToIPLabs/docs/LFS173xV2/vonNetwork.md

 ## Overview

-In this lab you will run a VON Network instance and use it to create a DID, look at the genesis file, and review some transactions on the ledger.
+In this lab you will run a VON Network Hyperledger Indy instance, and use it to create a DID.
+Once running, you'll take a look at the genesis file, and review some transactions on the ledger.
+VON Network is a wrapper around the basic Hyperledger Indy sandbox ledger that makes it easy to spin up a network for Aries development and testing.

 ## How to Run